-After being dormant for about 5000 years, Helgafell volcano woke up and began to erupt on January 23rd, 1973.
-The scale of the eruption was enormous.
-That night, a 1600-metre-long fissure opened up from north to south, with as many as 60 active craters.
-After a few days, the craters closed - except for one, where a new volcano, Eldfell, began to take shape.
-Today, Eldfell (“Fire Mountain”) is a 200-meter-high mountain with a peak that still has not completely cooled off.
+After being dormant for approximately 5,000 years, Helgafell volcano woke up and began to erupt on Jan 23rd, 1973 at 02.00 in the morning.
+A 1600m long fissure opened up from north to south with around 50 to 60 active craters.
+On the fourth and fifth day of the eruption, the craters closed except for one, where a new volcano, Eldfell, started to take shape.
+Incidentally, today Eldfell (“Fire Mountain”) is a 200m high mountain.